Brake Fluid Flush

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At Hervey Bay Service Centre we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+At Hervey Bay Service Centre we offer a full 65 Point Vehicle Inspection Report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
 This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.